singhchandan06/TB-TMCD-code/README.md

 # TB-TMCD-code
- It is Tight Binding Hamiltonian code for low energy bands hopping and onsite energies are calculated using VASP + Wannier90 code This code is written by Chandan K. Singh and Surajit Sarkar We have written this code based on the tight binding Hamilonian from the followinga paper : Phys.
-Rev. B 88 085433 (2013)
+ This Tight Binding Hamiltonian code for low energy bands calculates hopping and onsite energies using VASP and Wannier90.
+Authored by Chandan K. Singh and Surajit Sarkar, the code is based on the tight binding Hamiltonian described in the paper "Phys.
+Rev. B 88, 085433 (2013).